cambiotraining/unix-shell/materials/xx-permissions.md

 6. Is there anything that other users (not in the `ornithology` group) can see in this filesystem?

 ::::: {.callout-answer}
-1. Based on the first character of each line, we can infer there are two directories (`source` and `documentation`) and all others are regular files.
+1. Based on the first character of each line, there are two directories (`source` and `documentation`) and four regular files.
-   Somewhat non-intuitive is the fact that `analyse_data` has no extension, but the fact it has execute (`x`) permissions suggests it is a program used to run the entire analysis.
+   The file `analyse_data` has no extension but has execute (`x`) permissions, suggesting it is a program for running the entire analysis.
-2. To check which groups they are a part of, `tux` can use the `groups` command.
+2. Tux can use the `groups` command to check their group membership.
 3. No.
-   The group has `r-x` permissions on documentation, so if tux is in `ornithology`, they can list the directory's contents and access files within it (subject to those files' own permissions), but they cannot create, delete, rename, or modify directory entries.
+   The group has `r-x` permissions on `documentation`, so tux can list its contents and access files within it (subject to those files' own permissions), but cannot create, delete, rename, or modify directory entries.
-4. The `source` directory is the most likely place for Tux to contribute code, based on the fact that the `ornithology` group has write permissions on it (`rwx`).
+4. The `source` directory is where tux should primarily work, because the `ornithology` group has write permissions (`rwx`) on it.
-5. The `version.txt` file has very restrictive permissions, being read-only to both the owner (`robin`) and the group.
+5. The `version.txt` file is read-only for both the owner and group.
-   This is strange, but it suggests `robin` wants to ensure no changes happen to this file even by accident.
+   This suggests Robin wants to prevent accidental changes to this file, though they could modify permissions if needed.
-   However, `robin` could change the permissions of the file in the future if they wanted to make changes.
 6. Yes.
-   The `documentation` has `r-x` permissions for other users, so even those not in `ornithology` can see inside it.
+   The `documentation` directory has `r-x` permissions for other users, so those outside the `ornithology` group can see inside it.
-   However, remember that what users can actually see within the folder depends on the permissions of files and directories within it.
+   However, their access to specific files and subdirectories depends on their individual permissions.
 :::::
 :::